What Is Judicial Clemency?

 - so-called 3G felonies, such as capital murder, murder, aggravated robbery, or violent crimes involving injury to a child, elderly, or disabled person.

 Judicial vs. Executive Clemency

-Judicial clemency should not be confused with the executive clemency power granted to the governor of Texas.
-The Texas Constitution authorizes the governor to issue “reprieves and commutations of punishment and pardons” to a convicted defendant on the recommendation of the state Board of Pardons and Paroles.
-This clemency power is much broader in scope than judicial clemency, as the governor can issue full pardons for any crime–aside from treason and offenses subject to impeachment–including 3G felonies like murder.
+Don’t confuse judicial clemency with the executive clemency power granted to the governor of Texas.
+The Texas Constitution allows the governor to issue “reprieves and commutations of punishment and pardons” to a convicted defendant on the recommendation of the state Board of Pardons and Paroles.
+This clemency power is much broader in scope than judicial clemency.
+The governor can issue full pardons for any crime except treason and offenses subject to impeachment–including 3G felonies like murder.